Jermaine O'Neal: High school career

 The following July, the 16-year-old was able to raise his profile yet again.
 At an ABCD summer basketball camp, he outplayed Tim Thomas, a rising star at that time.
 Before long, recruiting letters from various top colleges came pouring in.
 O'Neal, however, also faced great pressure off the court.
 That same year, the District Attorney contemplated prosecuting him for rape after he and his 15-year-old girlfriend were found partially nude in bed together by her father.
 The DA eventually did not prosecute O'Neal, but as the latter struggled to cope with the pressure on and off the court, Glymph stepped in, introducing discipline to his life and keeping his feet to the ground.
 At the same time, O'Neal's mother had met a new man, Abraham Kennedy, who also guided O'Neal along.

-In his senior season at Eau Claire, O'Neal's averages of 22.4 points, 12.4 rebounds, and 5.2 blocks per game ensured that he was voted First Team All-State, South Carolina's Player of the Year and "Mr. Basketball".
+In his senior season at Eau Claire, O'Neal's averages of 22.4 points, 12.4 rebounds and 5.2 blocks per game ensured that he was voted First Team All-State, South Carolina's Player of the Year and "Mr. Basketball".
 Named to USA Today's All-USA Basketball Team, he earned a spot in the McDonald's All-American Game as well.
 Despite being one of the nation's top prospects, O'Neal's future in college basketball was uncertain.
 He scored poorly on the SATs, and Glymph advised against him making the leap to the NBA.
 But it was only a year before that another South Carolinian—future NBA All-Star Kevin Garnett—had made a seamless transition from high school to the NBA, and O'Neal thought he could emulate Garnett.

 Professional career

 Portland Trail Blazers (1996–2000)

 O'Neal was selected by the Portland Trail Blazers as the 17th pick in the 1996 NBA draft.
-The rookie was surrounded by veterans and emerging stars who could show him the ropes in Portland; forming the frontcourt with him were Arvydas Sabonis, Rasheed Wallace, and Clifford R. Robinson.
+The rookie was surrounded by veterans and emerging stars who could show him the ropes in Portland; forming the frontcourt with him were Arvydas Sabonis, Rasheed Wallace and Cliff Robinson.
 After missing the first 17 games with a bone contusion in his knee, O'Neal made his debut against the Denver Nuggets in December.
 At 18 years, one month and 22 days, he became the youngest player to play in an NBA game (a mark that was later eclipsed by Andrew Bynum).
 O'Neal also became the youngest player at 18 years, three months and eleven days to score 20 points in a game on January 22, 1997, against the Seattle SuperSonics.